My youngest baby turned one a few weeks ago and I would like to take this opportunity to reflect upon her birth.

 6. Think about if you are comfortable with medical students in the room.
 I did not allow any medical students to observe my first c-section because I didn’t think I wanted any strangers in the room.
 I was already disappointed that my experience was going to be far from picture perfect.
 I wanted it to be as close as possible to the way I had always imagined my birth process: just me, my husband, and a doctor and nurse.
 By the time I was doing it again, I didn’t mind and I allowed medical students in the room.
 I had a different doctor for my second birth than I did for my first, but I found that when the students were there, the doctor took more time to explain and do things exactly “by the book” because he was being observed.
 I healed much faster, had much less swelling, and was therefore able to breastfeed, which I had not been able to after my first c-section.
 Plus, the fact that he was explaining every step of the process (to the students) actually put me at ease as well.

 7. Intense shoulder pain can be a sign of gas.
 Don’t ask me how I know this.

 8. Speaking of gas, you can’t eat anything until you pass it.
 And you will be starving because you can’t eat anything after midnight the day before your procedure either.
 You might have to go a full day or even two without food.
-But you will have a morphine drip, so that’s a plus.
+But you might have a morphine drip, so that’s a plus.

 9. Be prepared to embrace the maxi-pad.
 Not only will you be wearing GIGANTIC ones for days, maybe weeks, afterward.
 Also, you might not be able to handle tampons for a while because they aggravate your scar tissue.
 Don’t ask me how I know this either.